cassius66/map-reduce-dsl/README.md

 # map-reduce-dsl
-A Domain-specific language for Python implementation of the map-reduce protocol.
+A domain-specific language for Python implementation of the map-reduce protocol.